Why are Leases Written for 364 Days California?

 - In an emergency, landlords do not have to give tenants prior notice.

-Lease Agreements in Writing vs. Verbal
+Lease Agreements in Writing vs. Verbal: Written and Veral Requirements

 - Tenants have protections under California Law with or without a written lease for periods of under a year.